IceMan56/MET/README.md

 MVP

 the prototype should be able to:
-A.	Give a report on the participants
+1. Give a report on the participants
-  a.
-Summary of topics of discussion
+  -Summary of topics of discussion
-B.	Assists participants
+2. Assists participants
-  a.
-Instantly notify the name and profile of the person / people you’re talking to
+  -Instantly notify the name and profile of the person / people you’re talking to

 Question:
 app or browser app?